 personhood at a later point than conception, because this might lead to a

-"slippery slope" situation: The public might reach a consensus that abortions should be legal and freely available at progressively later stages in gestation.
+"slippery slope" situation: Over time, the public might reach a consensus that abortions should be legal and freely available at progressively later stages in gestation.

 In contrast, many of those who favor women's access to abortion believe that a zygote is a form of human life but is not yet a human person.
 Some believe that personhood is attained later in gestation:

 At "quickening" when the mother first feel movement by their fetus; in ancient times, this was often considered the time when the soul entered the body of the fetus, or

 - When the umbilical cord is cut, and the newborn is functioning independent of her or his mother.
 Ten quotations favoring human personhood as starting at conception:

 ||Jon E. Dougherty of WorldNetDaily.com writes that humans